aws-samples/sample-ai-agent-accelerator/README.md

 ## Key Features

-- Deployable in under 15 minutes (instructions below)
-- Ask questions and get answers
+- Rich chatbot GUI running on ECS Fargate
+- AI Agent leverages Bedrock AgentCore services
-- Implements Agentic RAG
+- Implements Agentic RAG with Bedrock Knowledge Bases and S3 Vectors
 - Easily add additional tools for the agent to use
 - See conversation history and select to see past converations
 - Built-in auto scaling architecture (see docs below)
 - End to end observability with AgentCore GenAI observability and OpenTelemetry (OTEL)
+- Deployable in under 15 minutes (instructions below)

 ## Usage

-Follow the 6 step process below for deploying this solution into your AWS account.
+Follow the 5 step process below for deploying this solution into your AWS account.

 1. Setup/Install prerequisites
-2. Deploy cloud infrastructure
+2. Deploy stack to AWS using Terraform
-3. Deploy application code
-4. Upload your documents to the generated S3 bucket
+3. Upload your documents to the generated S3 bucket
-5. Trigger the Bedrock Knowledge Base sync
+4. Trigger the Bedrock Knowledge Base sync
-6. Start chatting with your documents in the app
+5. Chat with the AI Agent to access the knowledge in your documents.

 ### 1. Setup/Install prerequisites